jkool702/forkrun/DOCS/DOCS_ALL.md

 - **Zero-copy data path**: `splice()`, `copy_file_range()`, and `sendfile()` move data without userspace copies.
 Scanner publishes byte-offsets and line counts.
 Workers read directly from the backing memfd.
 - **Self-tuning**: Automatic worker scaling, adaptive batch sizing, and early partial flush for low-latency trickle inputs.
 No manual `-n` or `-j` tuning required.
 - **Fault-tolerant & Self-healing**: Built-in automatic recovery for unexpectedly killed workers (e.g., OOM kills, segfaults). `forkrun` automatically traps the failure, isolates and discards corrupted partial output, safely respawns the worker, and re-dispatches the poisoned batch without deadlocking the pipeline.
 - **Single-file deployment**: Ships as one bash file with an embedded loadable `.so`.
 Zero external dependencies beyond a handful of standard Linux utilities (e.g., sed, base64, gzip, rm, cat) — no heavy runtimes like Perl (unlike GNU Parallel) or Python, making it perfect for lightweight containerized deployments.
 Requires only a Linux kernel ≥ 3.17 and Bash ≥ 4.0 (Bash ≥ 5.1 recommended).
+Kernels ≥ 4.5 additionally enable the `copy_file_range` fast path; older kernels automatically fall back to `sendfile`/read-write with no functional difference.
-- **Secure & Verifiable Deployment**: Ships as one bash file with an embedded loadable .so.
-The binary is compiled and injected automatically via GitHub Actions, providing an auditable cryptographic trail from the C source code to `frun.bash`—meeting strict HPC facility security requirements.
+- **Auditable Builds**: the embedded C extension is compiled and injected by a public GitHub Actions workflow; the git history of the base64 blob traces every byte to a specific CI run of `forkrun_ring.c`.
+(Reproducible builds with published checksums are on the roadmap and would upgrade this to cryptographic attestation.)

 ## Why It Matters for Frontier: Data Prep